furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to than the following people for their valuable contributions: Lorenzo Colitti, Tom Costello, Charles Eckel, Nick Heatley, and Peter Schmitt.
+The authors would like to than the following people for their valuable contributions: Lorenzo Colitti, Tom Costello, Charles Eckel, Nick Heatley, Gabor Lencse and Peter Schmitt.